 Grab Bars or Handrails

 Ensure that the bars are securely mounted to the bathroom or toilet stall wall.
 It is recommended that safety bars and rails are installed at a height between 34 and 38-inches above the floor.
 The bars must not occupy the free space required under the ADA guidelines.
-An additional 1.5-inch clearance is required to reduce the chance of injuries.

 If a urinal is installed, its rim should not be higher than 17-inches from the floor.
 For more convenience, an unobstructed space of at least 30x48-inches should also be available in front of the urinal.
 The ADA has issued regulations as to the installation of a lavatory in a handicap bathroom.